 The first step is to prepare your no-bake biscuit base.

 Measure out 250g of Digestive biscuits and crush them up into crumbs.
 It’s quicker to do this in a high-power blender if you have one but crushing them with a rolling pin will do the trick too!
 If you’re not using a scale then you want to aim for 2 cups of cookie crumbs.

 Run your fingers through the crumbs and break up any remaining lumps.
 The smaller the crumbs are the better the base will stick together.

 Place the crumbs into a large bowl for the next step.

-Gently melt 90g (1/4 cup + 2 tablespoons) of vegan butter.
+Gently melt 90g (1/4 cup + 2 tablespoons) of vegan margarine.
 I did this over the stove but you can do it in the microwave if you’d prefer.

-Pour the melted butter into the bowl and mix well until the biscuit crumbs are well coated.
+Pour the melted margarine into the bowl and mix well until the biscuit crumbs are well coated.

 Transfer the base mixture into your tin and press down firmly.
 I like to use the bottom of a glass or measuring cup to make sure it’s pressed in tightly.

 Place the base into the fridge to chill while you prepare the filling.

 Next it’s time to make the gooey vegan caramel for the inside of the pie.
 To do this, you will need just 5 ingredients.
 I recently made a dedicated post to my vegan caramel recipe if you’d like to check that out!